Madeira

 Worker's Market (Mercado dos Lavradores) near the Old Town, where

-can they trot off to just about any restaurant and get your razor-sharp
+they trot off to just about any restaurant and get your razor-sharp

 teeth into it, if you feel so inclined: traditionally laced with banana!